ewjay/fapiwiki/FAPI_Meeting_Notes_2022-04-06_Atlantic.rst

 The Middle East and North Africa (Chris)
 -----------------------------------------
-In process to schedule call with Open Banking Saudi Arabia to focus on technical aspects specification and certification.
+In process to schedule call with Open Banking Saudi Arabia to focus on technical aspects of specifications and certification.

 Dubai International Center asked Mayer Brown law firm (UK) to help update the laws to support advancement of digitalization of financial services businesses in the region.